mck231/lottery-python/README.md

-# Lottery Data Analysis Demo
+# Lottery Data Analysis Demo1

 ## Project Description
 This demo project showcases data manipulation and analysis using Python and pandas.
 It reads lottery draw data (including winning numbers and multipliers) from a CSV file and demonstrates how to: